18F/unit-testing-node/_pages/components/rule.md

   });
 ```

-It should begin slightly differently from the earlier test, in order
+This test should begin slightly differently than the earlier test in order
 to exercise the condition that the message names don't match.
-In this case
+In this case,
-we're updating the `configRule`.
+you're updating the `configRule`.
 Alternatively, you can change
 `message.reaction` instead.

 ```js